3 Year old Parsnip needs a special loving home.

 Parsnip is currently in kennels but is a really clean boy so we don’t see housetraining being an issue.
 He spends time in our home from home room and is clean in there.

 Parsnip is currently in Stoke on Trent.
-He is vaccinated, kc vaccinated, de flead, wormed and microchipped and will be rehomed with a month's free insurance from petplan.
+He is neutered, vaccinated, kc vaccinated, de flead, wormed and microchipped and will be rehomed with a month’s free insurance from petplan.

 Anybody wishing to offer Parsnip a home will need to be willing to visit with all immediate members of the family and any current resident dogs.